 This technique, also called the central inferior pedicle technique, involves a keyhole pattern (as seen in an old door), which begets the anchor-shaped incision, and is a versatile approach, ideal for women with any size breasts.
 Skin, breast fat, and breast glandular tissue is removed, and the nipple-areola complex, as well as the breast, is lifted.
 The breasts are not just made smaller, they are lifted, the breast skin envelope tightened, and the shape often significantly improved.

 Recovery from Breast Reduction

-After the breast reduction procedure, patients will likely experience soreness, swelling and bruising for several days.
-The surgical bra, surgical drains and stitches will be removed at one week.
+After the breast reduction procedure, patients will likely experience soreness, swelling, and bruising for several days.
+The surgical bra, surgical drains, and stitches will be removed in one week.
 Physical activity should be limited for one to two weeks, while exercise and other strenuous activity should be avoided for at least four weeks.
 Full recovery is 2-3 months.
 It is important to see Dr. Bershof for regular follow-up visits to ensure that your breasts are healing properly.

 Risks of Breast Reduction

 Although breast reduction is considered safe for most patients, there are certain risks associated with any surgical procedure.
 Some of these risks include loss of nipple sensation, scarring, and asymmetry, and well as general surgical risks such as infection, bleeding, and reaction to anesthesia.

 Dr. Bershof will discuss these and other risks with you prior to surgery, as well as answer any questions you may have to ensure that your procedure is performed as smoothly as possible.

 To learn more about the breast reduction procedure and to find out whether or not this procedure is right for you, please call us today to schedule a consultation.